 bring an end to the string of record-breaking temperatures and

 extreme fire weather conditions of recent days.
 However...with the

 band of rain falling apart over the far western portions of the

 basin much of the area will remain dry...and relative humidity values

 Short term forecast southwest Alaska (days 1 and 2)...

-the Bristol Bay through the lower Kuskokwim valley will have
+develop across Bristol Bay and the lower Kuskokwim valley Memorial

 Short term forecast Bering Sea/Aleutians (days 1 and 2)...